Alexoat76/holbertonschool-low_level_programming/0x13-more_singly_linked_lists/README.md

 *A `README.md` file, at the root of the folder of the project is mandatory. </div>

 <div style="text-align: justify">
-* Your code should use the Betty style.
+* Your code should use the Betty.
 It will be checked using</div>

 `betty-style.pl` and `betty-doc.pl`.</div>

-Please visit the [Betty Wiki](https://github.com/holbertonschool/Betty/wiki) for the full specifications of Betty coding and documentation styles.
+Please visit the [Betty style](https://github.com/holbertonschool/Betty/wiki) for the full specifications of Betty coding and documentation styles.

 <div style="text-align: justify">
 * You are not allowed to use global variables. </div>
 <div style="text-align: justify">